coppynight/attention/FocusTracker/README.md

 Open `FocusTracker.xcodeproj` in Xcode 15 or later and select the **FocusTracker** scheme.
 The project targets iOS 15 and should build with the iOS 17 SDK.
 Additional implementation is required for production use.

+The MVP reads HealthKit mindful minutes and device motion data to estimate daily focus time.
+Widgets refresh hourly using the same calculation.